Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-EXwaMA0E3x4.md

 ### Transcript

-> uh can we get stacked gates that link so they operate together oh i see what you mean ah i'll put that in the key i like i i think it's technically possible to do it that way but you'd need to upload that like on the keyway site so we can prioritize
+> can we get stacked gates that link so they operate together oh i see what you mean ah i'll put that in the key i like i i think it's technically possible to do it that way but you'd need to upload that like on the keyway site so we can prioritize